jg-rp/liquid/docs/extra/tags.md

 {% call <string> [[,] [ <object>, ... ] [ <identifier>: <object>, ... ]] %}
 ```

 Define parameterized Liquid snippets using the `macro` tag and call them using the `call` tag.
-Macros are intended to make code reuse easier, especially for small Liquid snippets that are only
-needed within one template.
+Macros are intended to make code reuse easier, especially for small Liquid snippets that are only needed within one template.

-`macro` is a bit like the standard [capture tag](/language/tags#capture), where a block is stored on
-the render context for later use.
-Unlike `capture`, `macro` accepts parameters, possibly with
-default values, and the block is not evaluated until it is called using a `call` tag.
+`macro` is a bit like the standard [`capture`](../language/tags.md#capture) tag, where a block is stored on the render context for later use.
+Unlike `capture`, `macro` accepts parameters, possibly with default values, and the block is not evaluated until it is called using a `call` tag.

-`call` is a bit like [render](/language/tags#render), in that a new context is created including any
-arguments supplied in the `call` expression.
+`call` is a bit like [`render`](../language/tags.md#render), in that a new context is created including any arguments supplied in the `call` expression.
 That context is then used to render the named macro.
-Unlike `render`, `call` can take positional arguments and does not hit any template loader or the
+Unlike `render`, `call` can take positional arguments and does not hit any template loader or the template cache.
-template cache.

-Similar to [include](/language/tags#include) and [render](/language/tags#render), `macro` and `call`
-take a string literal identifying the macro, followed by zero or more arguments.
-Neither `macro` or
-`call` accept `for` or `with`/`as` style expressions.
+Similar to [`include`](../language/tags.md#include) and [`render`](../language/tags.md#render), `macro` and `call` take a string literal identifying the macro, followed by zero or more arguments.
+Neither `macro` or `call` accept `for` or `with`/`as` style expressions.

 Note that argument defaults are bound late.
-Defaults are evaluated when a `call` expression is
-evaluated, not when the macro is defined.
+Defaults are evaluated when a `call` expression is evaluated, not when the macro is defined.

-Register `MacroTag` and `CallTag` with a [liquid.Environment](/api/Environment) to make `macro` and
-`call` available to templates rendered from that environment.
+Register `MacroTag` and `CallTag` with a [`liquid.Environment`](../api/environment.md) to make `macro` and `call` available to templates rendered from that environment.

 ```python
 from liquid import Environment